 In the end, sourcing focuses more on supplier relationships and mitigating the risks of taking on new suppliers.
 Procurement teams handle purchasing and acquiring the materials needed to manufacture goods for sale.

 It’s likely that over the next ten or twenty years, sourcing and procurement will become a very extensive part of most businesses.
 The hope is that these changes will increase transparency, support the need for better risk avoidance, and guide companies through some of their biggest challenges.
 We’re going to take a look at some of these challenges and how they might shape the future of these two processes.

 The expectation is that procurement will begin to move away from its narrow emphasis on compliance and start to take on a more comprehensive perspective.
 This broader approach will need to accommodate total risk exposure, risk transfer pricing, and investment in demonstrable risk mitigation.

-Brazil, in particular, seems set to become a much more dominant market force.
-Procurements experts are predicting that big businesses will start to construct expertise in this region, as well as in countries like Russia and India.
-There may be a need for ‘on location’ procurement managers spread across a number of emerging nations.
+Experts are predicting that big businesses will start to construct expertise in this region, as well as in countries like Russia and India.
+There may be a need for “on location” managers spread across a number of emerging nations.

 Let’s move on to how you can track down a system that fits your needs.

 At the end of the day, leveraging a procurement system streamlines, optimizes and improves the accuracy of your procurement processes.
 So, how do you go about finding the perfect system for your business?

 One of the best things you can do is start by asking yourself some simple questions about your company: